|

 flowers.

-We returned wind-blow and hungry for the piranha that will be part of our
+We returned wind-blown and hungry for the piranha catch that will be part of our

 lunch.
-The piranha was very good - cooked and delivered personally to our
+The piranha were very good - cooked and delivered personally to our

 table.